1. Welcome

 4. Service options

 a.
-Watcthis video about making dog toys and discuss service projects.
+Watch this video about making dog toys and discuss service projects.

 i.
 Research local animal shelters to see if they would receive the completed dog toys.